 You have a severe headache.

-There is bleeding from the mouth or rectum, or you have black or tarry stool.
+You are bleeding from the mouth or rectum, or you have black or tarry stool.

 You faint when sitting or lying down.

-You develop confusion.
+You have confusion.

 You have difficulty walking.

 Understand these instructions.

 Will watch your condition.